codingrehab/podcasts/posts/2017-03-26-exceptions.markdown

 Use exceptions when an unexpected event happens that there is not coming back from it.

-Run out of memory, main file not found, network unreachable, etc.
+_Run out of memory_, _file not found_, _network unreachable_, etc.

 Every function/method we write is establishing a contract with the user.
 If failure is a possible result then we should reflect that in the return type.

 For example calling an HTTP API always can fail.
-In `Clojure` we can return a map with different keywords that represent the result.
+In `Clojure` we can return a map with different keywords that represents the result.

 When the call succeeds, then the `:body` keyword will be there, and when the call failed, an `:error` keyword will indicate what is the error.

-Similar to Haskell's [Either](https://hackage.haskell.org/package/base-4.9.1.0/docs/Data-Either.html) data type in Java we have to be a bit more creative and have a class that represent success or failure.
+Similar to Haskell's [Either](https://hackage.haskell.org/package/base-4.9.1.0/docs/Data-Either.html) data type in Java we have to be a bit more creative and have a class that represents success or failure.